adspoone7/elder-scroll-app/elder-scroll-app/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-### `npm run build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 For this project, after cloning this Git repository:
 1) Navigate to project directory on your local machine(ex.
 C:\Users\...\elder-scroll-app-master>cd elder-scroll-app)
 2) npm install